aanya-v/tweetynettrying/README.md

 > **Important**: If you have previously used this config, make sure the `path` field in the `[vak.prep.dataset]` section is commented out.
 The path will be auto-generated on the first run

 ## 2.)
 Predicting the syllables!
 Now the `path` field in the `[vak.prep.dataset]` should be auto-generated with the correct location!
 Yay.
+Before running the predict be sure to put in the correct path locations for checkpoint_path labelmap_path and frames_standardizer_path.
 If this runs successfully your output will be a CSV file with the predicted labels.

 ```bash
 vak predict configs/vak_pred.toml